If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • If there are safety issues for kaimahi, these need to be assessed and managed but should not prevent engagement.

-• We ensure that the assessment of the needs of the pēpi, tamaiti or rangatahi has regard for mana tamaiti, especially the need to strengthen belonging, cultural identity and connections to family, whānau, hapū and iwi.
+• We ensure that the building of understanding about the needs of the pēpi, tamaiti or rangatahi has regard for mana tamaiti, especially the need to strengthen belonging, cultural identity and connections to family, whānau, hapū and iwi.

 • We consult with our supervisor, kairaranga ā-whānau and other cultural advisors to ensure we are connecting with the right people.

-• We consider and are mindful of the impact of the experience of an assessment and subsequent actions on the pēpi, tamaiti or rangatahi and whānau or family.
+• We consider and are mindful of the impact of our involvement and subsequent actions on the pēpi, tamaiti or rangatahi and whānau or family.
 Involvement of Oranga Tamariki in a whānau or family can be distressing and traumatic, especially if the whānau or family has been involved with statutory services in the past.

-• Hold a hui ā-whānau as soon as possible to explore the concerns together.
-Work in partnership with the whānau or family, respecting and allowing them to use their resources and supports.
+• We hold a hui ā-whānau as soon as possible to explore the concerns together and work in partnership with the whānau or family, respecting and supporting them to use their resources and supports.

 Hui ā-whānau